 The Ausherman Family Foundation provides a variety of grants that catalyze new projects and assist nonprofit organizations in achieving new levels of effectiveness.
-The following are major projects that have received large-scale grants from the Foundation in the past three years.
+The following are community benefit projects that have received large-scale grants from the Foundation.

 Barbara Fritchie House